 In this book, included many innovative jewellery designs, they are meant to overturn the contemporary traditional jewellery.
 Because is a book, the jewelleries are displayed by digital photographs.
 I like when the photographer is not including the model’s face in the photos, so the jewellery can stand out.
 The jewelleries in this books are all innovative, not traditional but also can fit to body, like the title say “made to wear”.

-I took the picture around my accommodation.
-I mostly focused on looking for lines crossing each other, cuz they usually form interesting and weird shapes.
+I took the pictures around my accommodation.
+I mostly focused on looking for crossing lines, cuz they usually form interesting and weird shapes.

 Peter Saville is an English art designer and graphic designer.
 His works are full of diversity but his unique personal style can still show out obviously.
 He designed the last album cover of Joy Division, “Closer”, shortly released after the leader of Joy Division, Ian Curtis’s suicide.
 In this album cover, his design of Christ’s body entombed was controversial but the design foreshowed the death of Ian Curtis.
 Looking at this album cover, I’m strongly feeling the sorrow of mourning someone’s death coming out of it.
 First I mistakenly thought the person at the very left has wings on its back.
 Afterward I found out it was not, but it’s still very attractive how the light is making it look like wings, it created a holly and peaceful atmosphere for the picture.
 As a graphic designer, Saville’s works always has a sense of calmness.